cloud-ca/api-docs/source/includes/compute/_instances.md

  <code>POST https://api.cloud.ca/v1/services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances/:id?operation=purge</code>

-This endpoint purges an existing instance.
+Purges an existing instance (i.e. completely remove it from the environment).
+The instance must be in a *Destroyed* state.

 <!-------------------- RECOVER AN INSTANCE -------------------->